 Does exfoliation help with acne?

-To begin, the short answer to this question is yes, exfoliation can help with your acne, and it can actually be a very useful method when combined with other skin-clearing techniques and performed properly.
+To begin, the short answer to this question is yes, exfoliation can help with your acne, and it can actually be a handy method when combined with other skin-clearing techniques and performed correctly.
 If you’re searching for the next best way to aid your journey to clear skin, perhaps exfoliation could be one of your holy grails.

 However, it is important that you understand all the information behind the technique of exfoliation for best results, as this can help you adjust your routine according to your skin.
 Not to mention, it’s important that you perform the process effectively and properly, to avoid any mishaps and complications along the way.